MicrosoftLearning/mslearn-mlops/documentation/06-deploy-model.md

 - Within your GitHub repo, create a development and production environment.
 - Create one GitHub Action that trains the model in the development environment.
-- Create a second GitHub Action that creates the model in the production environment.
+- Create a second GitHub Action that creates and deploys the model in the production environment.
 - Add a approval check for the production environment.

 ## Success criteria